LOUISVILLE, Colo. -

 Opponents cite noise, stink and the possibility that chickens will attract more predators to neighborhoods.

 "We need to talk more about it," said Mayor Chuck Sisk.
 "Let's find ways to better educate our citizens and dispel some of the concerns."

 A growing number of communities statewide and nationally have passed laws allowing chickens to roost in neighborhoods.

 Neighboring Superior recently OK'd up to six of the birds per house, while Boulder already allows small flocks.
 Longmont also issued 50 residential chicken permits this year as part of a trial program.

 Councilman Bob Muckle said, if the matter does move forward, he likes Longmont's example of issuing only a limited number of permits.
-But first, he wants to see general community support.

 "It's got to be something the community widely embraces," he said.

 Councilwoman Sheri Marsella said her concerns include increasing the workload for code enforcement officers and the potential for neighbor conflicts.